MorningFrog/urdf-visualizer/README.md

 ## Install

 There are three installation methods:
-- Search for "URDF Visualizer" in VSCode extensions and install it
+- Search for "URDF Visualizer" in VSCode extensions and install it.
-- In VSCode, use `Ctrl+Shift+P` to open the Command Panel and enter `ext install morningfrog.urdf-visualizer`
+- In VSCode, use `Ctrl+Shift+P` to open the Command Panel and enter `ext install morningfrog.urdf-visualizer`.
-- Download the `.vsix` file in the Release of the repository, then select `Install from VISX` in the upper right corner of the VSCode extension, and choose the downloaded `.vsix` file for installation
+- Download the `.vsix` file in the Release of the repository, then select `Install from VISX` in the upper right corner of the VSCode extension, and choose the downloaded `.vsix` file for installation.

 ## Release Notes